Troels Marstrand: Early life and education

 Marstrand was born on 13 May 1815 in Copenhagen, the son of mechanician Nicolai Jacob Marstrand (1770–1829) and Petra O. Smith (1778–1847).
 He was the brother of painter Vilhelm Marstrand and naval officer Osvald J. Marstrand.
 Their father ran a bakery in Silkegade.
-It was continued by his mother after his father's death in 1920.
+It was continued by his mother after his father's death in 1820.
 After his confirmation, Marstrand initially worked in his uncle's office in Skælskør before apprenticing as a baker in Køge.

 Career

 In 1835 Marstrand travelled to Germany as a journeyman and worked for some time in Berlin.

 Back in Denmark in 1837, Marstrand started working as a clerk for the police master in Helsingør before taking over the family's bakery in Silkegade in 1839.
 Under his management, it commenced a large-scale production of rye bread and hardtack and was expanded in 1850 with a steam mill.
 The bakery was struck by fire in 1849 and 1856.
 After the last of the two fires, Marstrand sold the property in Silkegade and bought Vodroff's Mill outside the city.

 When the mill was also destroyed by fire in 1865, Marstrand started a small beer brewery which operated under the name Troels Af.
-After the acquisition of Aldersro Brewery in 1884, the name of the brewery was changed to A/S M.s Bryggerier, but Marstrand had left it long before that time.
+After the acquisition of Aldersro Brewery in 1884, the name of the brewery was changed to A/S Marstrands Bryggerier (Marstrand's Brereries), but Marstrand had left it long before that time.